davideo4c/MarkersToFrames/README.md

 "Render Each Marker's Range" will render every frame within the range of Markers that have a range.
 This is disabled by default.

 "Seperate Output for Ranges" allows you to specify a different type of Output Module for Markers who are rendered as a range.
 You must make this Output Module and it should be titled "MarkerRangeToFrames"

+#### Current Issues
+- Adding Frame Numbers to Range Outputs that are not Frame Sequences (e.g. an .MOV or .MP4) produces a useless frame token made of hyphens.

 #### Changelog
 Initial Commit -- Added basic functionality and panel.